Black-hat SEO (search engine optimization) tactics just don’t cut it anymore.

 A significant part of SEO is establishing link popularity to measure the credibility and authority of the site.
 By linking from authoritative and highly credible sites, newer ones would see increases in authority and search engine rankings.

-Because linking from big sites such as Mashable, Inc.com, WSJ.com, etc., could be very hard to accomplish, enterprising individuals devised a way to offer smaller sites a fighting chance by getting linked from tons of sites to boost rankings and traffic.
+Because linking from big sites such as Mashable, Inc.com, WSJ.com, etc., could be very hard to accomplish, enterprising individuals devised a way to offer smaller sites a fighting chance by getting linked from tons of sites to boost rankings and organic search traffic.

 Major search engines tried to weed out this kind of cheating even before Google Penguin waddled on the scene.
 But because Google and other search engines had been lenient in the past, a lot of people got caught engaging in this unethical online practice.